Food Used to Contain Probiotics

-Although probiotic supplements may be a helpful option, Nutritional Therapist Craig Fear has several reasons why it is a much better idea to get probiotics from fermented foods.
-According to Fear, “fermented foods give us a far greater variety and complexity of beneficial bacteria than probiotic supplements.”
+Although probiotic supplements may be a helpful option, according to Nutritional Therapist Craig Fear, “fermented foods give us a far greater variety and complexity of beneficial bacteria than probiotic supplements.”

 Before refrigeration, meats were preserved through culturing, but what we know today as dry sausages such as salami are often made with preservatives and are no longer rich in probiotics.

-It is worth seeking out sources that continue the traditional methods of fermenting sausages, or try your hand at curing meat yourself with this corned beef recipe.
+It is worth seeking out sources that continue the traditional methods of fermenting sausages, or try your hand at curing meat yourself.

 Fermented Fruit, Beverages, and Condiments

 Other foods which can easily be fermented are fruits, beverages such as kombucha, fermented lemonade, fermented orange juice, fermented homemade sodas, or beet kvass, and condiments such as ketchup or salsa.
 You can even ferment store-bought condiments.

 The Complete Idiot’s Guide to Fermenting Foods by Wardeh Harmon – Includes chapters on fermenting all of the items I listed in my post above, including instructions on sausage making.

 Nourishing Traditions by Sally Fallon with Mary G. Enig – A fantastic guide to properly preparing whatever it is you want to eat, so that it is nutrient rich and easy to digest.

 Real Food Fermentation by Alex Lewin – This is a great primer and is especially helpful if you are a visual learner.
 Lots of fantastic photos of the processes required in fermentation.